CMS Releases FY 2024 Rule for Skilled Nursing Facilities

 HCP Influenza Vaccine Influenza Vaccination Coverage among Healthcare Personnel (HCP)

-CMS proposes to adopt three new measures, remove three measures, and modify one measure.
-The three new measures proposed for adoption include the Discharge Function Score measure beginning with FY 2025 SNF QRP; CoreQ: Short Stay Discharge measure beginning with FY 2026 SNF QRP; and the COVID-19 Vaccine: Percent of Patients/Residents Who Are Up To Date measure, beginning with FY 2026 SNF QRP.
-CMS has proposed modifying the COVID-19 Vaccination Coverage among Healthcare Personnel measure beginning with FY 2025.
+CMS finalized the adoption of two new measures, removed three measures, and modified one measure.
+The two new measures include the Discharge Function Score measure beginning with FY 2025 SNF QRP; and the COVID-19 Vaccine: Percent of Patients/Residents Who Are Up-To-Date measure, beginning with FY 2026 SNF QRP.
+CMS is modifying the COVID-19 Vaccination Coverage among Healthcare Personnel measure beginning with FY 2025.

-The measures proposed for removal include the Application of Percent of Long-Term Care Hospital Patients with an Admission and Discharge Functional Assessment and a Care Plan That Addresses Function measure; the Application of the IRF Functional Outcome measures: Change in Self-Care Score for Medical Rehabilitation Patients; and the Change in Mobility Score for Medical Rehabilitation Patients measure.
+• The Application of Percent of Long-Term Care Hospital Patients with an Admission and Discharge Functional Assessment and a Care Plan That Addressed Function

 How we can help